ramsesisbest/Opploans/README.md

 ## Landscape:

-* What domain of the financial industry is the company in?
+**What domain of the financial industry is the company in?**
+ * Opploans is a online consumer finance platforms for personal loans

-* What have been the major trends and innovations of this domain over the last 5-10 years?
+**What have been the major trends and innovations of this domain over the last 5-10 years?**
+ * According to [experian](https://www.experian.com/blogs/insights/2019/09/fintech-vs-traditional-fis-latest-trends-personal-loans/), personal loans have increased 97% over the past 4 years in 2019.
+The fintech origination going from 22.4% to 49.4%.

-* What are the other major companies in this domain?
+**What are the other major companies in this domain?**
+ *Upstart
+ *credible
+ *lendingtree
+ *loansunder36%
+ *AmOne

 ## Results

 * What has been the business impact of this company so far?

 * What are some of the core metrics that companies in this domain use to measure success?
 How is your company performing, based on these metrics?